elastos/Elastos/CR.CyberRepublic/front-end/experimental-docs/core/sidechain-did/did.md

     - `SpvSeedList` refers to your Mainchain node's IP and `NodeOpenPort` config
     - `PowConfiguration.PayToAddr` can be any address created from `Elastos.ELA.Client`

-2. Delete folder `elastos_did` if it exists, we are starting anew, if you have a previous install from a different version, you may need to run `glide cc` too.
+2. Delete folder `elastos_did` if it exists, we are starting anew, if you have a previous install from a different version, you may need to delete `glide.lock`, `vendor` folder and run `glide cc` too.

 3. Follow the **Build the node** instructions in the `README.md`